vivek-booshan/cs220-sp23/assign/hw1.md

 of different coin denominations that will be used ("`How many denominations?`").
 Then, for each coin denomination, it prompts the user for a one-letter identifier and the value of the coin ("`Enter coin identifier and value in cents:`").
+Note that the coin identifiers are case-sensitive, so "`d`" and "`D`" are different identifiers.

 Once all of the coin identifiers and values are recorded, the program enters a command loop.
 Each time the program prompts the user to enter a command ("`Enter a command:`"),